-- Finance, Premises & Personnel Committee this meets at least three times a year and is responsible for monitoring, evaluating and reviewing policy and performance in relation to financial management, compliance with reporting and regulatory requirements, receiving reports from the Internal Auditor and drafting the annual budget including setting staffing levels.
+- Finance, Premises & Personnel Committee this meets at least three times a year and is responsible for monitoring, evaluating, and reviewing policy and performance in relation to financial management, compliance with reporting and regulatory requirements, receiving reports from the Internal Auditor and drafting the annual budget including setting staffing levels.
 It also incorporates the role of an Audit Committee.
-This Committee also reviews issues relating to health and safety, premises, and related issues. - Curriculum Committee this meets once a term to monitor, evaluate and review Academy policy, practice and performance in relation to curriculum planning, communications, target setting and assessment, examinations and all pastoral. - Pay Committee meets as required but at least once per year.
+This Committee also reviews issues relating to health and safety, premises, and related issues. - Curriculum Committee this meets once a term to monitor, evaluate and review Academy policy, practice and performance in relation to curriculum planning, communications, target setting and assessment, examinations and all things pastoral. - Pay Committee meets as required but at least once per year.

-The Headteacher is the designated Accounting Officer and has overall responsibility for the day to day financial management.
+The Covid-19 committee continued to deal with ever changing guidance from Government and to ensure learning continued during this time whether it was face to face or virtual.
+The Headteacher is the designated Accounting Officer and has overall responsibility for the day-to-day financial management.
 The Headteacher has delegated responsibility for low values of expenditure to specific budget holders who are each responsible for managing their own departments within the constraints of their allocated budgets.
 A system of financial controls is in place to manage this process.